 What are silicones and why are they used in skincare products?

-Paula Begoun believes that silicones allow active ingredients to penetrate the skin and says we should think of them as tea bags: “When you steep the tea bag in water the tea and all of its antioxidant properties are released.
+My fave skincare guru Paula Begoun believes that silicones do allow active ingredients to penetrate the skin.
+She says to think of them as tea bags: “When you steep the tea bag in water the tea and all of its antioxidant properties are released.
 Silicones remain on the surface of your skin and the other ingredients it is mixed with ‘steep’ through.
 All ingredients have to be suspended in some base formula.
 Some of those ingredients remain on the surface some absorb.
 Either way the “actives” get through.”

 The Beauty Brains, in a response to a reader asking why her hair dye doesn’t stain her skin when she applies a cream with silicones beforehand, hazard an educated guess: “When you apply a cream containing “goodies” along with silicones, the cream hits the face all at once, the ingredients that will penetrate have time to sink into the skin before all the water evaporates and the silicones set up an occlusive film.
 When you apply a silicone cream FIRST and then sometime later apply another product (like a hair color) the silicones have had time to set up as a film and so they do a better job of keeping stuff OUT of the skin.
 Hence, no staining.”

-Dermatologist Cynthia Bailey further adds that the efficacy of this barrier at keeping things out of the skin depends on the concentration of silicones: “It depends on how much dimethicone is in the product though.
+Dermatologist Cynthia Bailey adds that the efficacy of this barrier depends on the concentration of silicones: “It depends on how much dimethicone is in the product though.
 Products with a large amount of dimethicone could well block tretinoin if they are applied first.”
-Of course “may well block” is not the same thing as “will block”, but it does make sense that active ingredients will find it harder to sink into the skin when applied on top of a barrier.
-Some of them may still be able to penetrate it to a certain extent, but until we know for sure, I think it would be better to apply products with a high concentration of silicones last.

 The bottom line